 4. Forget work-life balance.
 Attack life.

 If you want to pull every ounce out of yourself, you will not be balanced.
 That’s a hard fact.
-It will take early mornings, late nights, weekends, disappointing friends and family, for that matter.
-The key words here are “If you are looking to pull every ounce our of yourself.”
+It will take early mornings, late nights, weekends, and disappointing friends and family, for that matter.
+The keywords here are “If you are looking to pull every ounce out of yourself.”
 Don’t wonder why you are not great if you are enjoying a balanced life.

 Too many people die with a fully preserved body which to me is a waste of a good body.
 Most people think a good body is one with tons of gifts and potential.
 To me a good body is one that is alive.